gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 ### [right_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations/right_side_of_the_brain)
 all notebooks below are for the right hemisphere.

+**data_set_calculations_combined_periods_1_right_side.ipynb:***
+calculates the max peak of the photometry signal after choice lick per session per condition.
+Find the max peak and takes the avg on 100ms around that.

 ### [left_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations/left_side_of_the_brain)

+**data_set_calculations_combined_periods_1_left_side.ipynb:***
-all notebooks below are for the left hemisphere.
+calculates the max peak of the photometry signal after choice lick per session per condition.
+Find the max peak and takes the avg on 100ms around that. all notebooks below are for the left hemisphere.